theguardian/JIRA-APPy/README.md

 desktop environment.
 For that reason, a username/password combination is recommended for access to this WebApp.

 ## Why?
-* JIRA has a fairly [comprehensive API](https://docs.atlassian.com/jira/REST/latest/) that can perform a great many functions.
+JIRA has a fairly [comprehensive API](https://docs.atlassian.com/jira/REST/latest/) that can perform a great many functions.
 Instead of installing dozens(!) of small add-ons that perform very specific functions or writing your own add-ons, it often makes sense to make use of the API instead.
 It keeps your JIRA install clean, and the API can be utilized 1:1 for OnDemand or Server instances.
+For example...
 * You want to click a single button to generate multiple issues according to a template you define
 * You want to bulk-process issues according to your own algorithms.
 Blue Sky.
 * You want to automate API tasks on a schedule.
 Cron +.